Code-Institute-Submissions/Chessapp/README.md

-# Play against Stockifish-world's strongest chess engine on your broweser
+# Play against Stockifish on your broweser

 ## UX Design